Hypergraph Two-Coloring in the Streaming Model: Streaming algorithms for hypergraph two-coloring

 The first inequality (\ref{ineq:staysmono}) helps bound the probability that an initially monochromatic hyperedge does not change our attempts at recoloring; the second inequality (\ref{ineq:becomesblue}) considers the event where an initially non-blue hyperedge become blue because of recoloring; the third inequality (\ref{ineq:becomesred}) similarly refers to the event where an initially non-red hyperedge becomes red because of recoloring.
 These events together cover all situations where $\chi_f$ turns out to be invalid for $H$.
 Now, set $p=\frac{1}{2\n}(\ln \n - \ln\ln \n)$ so that we have

 Thus, the above algorithm produces a valid two-coloring with probability at least $\frac{1}{2}$.
-Furthermore, since the entire graph is available in this off-line version, we can efficiently verify that the final coloring is valid.
+Furthermore, since the entire hypergraph is available in this off-line version, we can efficiently verify that the final coloring is valid.
 By repeating the algorithm $\lceil{\log(1/\delta)}\rceil$ times, we can ensure that the algorithm produces a valid coloring with probability at least $1-\delta$, and declares failure otherwise (but never produces an invalid coloring).

+\begin{remark} As stated in \cite{Radhakrishnan-Srinivasan}, for large enough $\n$, the bound on the number of hyperedges in the above theorem can be improved to $0.7\sqrt{\frac{\n}{\ln \n}} 2^\n$ (with the same algorithm); this carries over to our results as well.
+For clarity, we state and use the uniform bound of $\frac{1}{10}\sqrt{\frac{\n}{\ln \n}} 2^\n$ that holds for all $n\geq 2$. \end{remark}

 \paragraph{Implementation in the streaming model:} Now, suppose the hyperedges arrive one at a time, each hyperedge is a sequence of $\n$ vertices, each represented using $B$ bits.
-In time $O(B\n)$ per edge, we may extract all the vertices.
+In time $O(B\n)$ per hyperedge, we may extract all the vertices.
 The corresponding colors and bits for recoloring can be generated in constant time per vertex.
-Generating the random permutation $\pi$ is a routine matter, we maintain a random permutation of the vertices received so far by inserting each new vertex at a uniformly chosen position in the current permutation; using specialized data structure, the total time taken for generating $\pi$ is $O(|V||B|\log|V|)$.
-Overall, the the algorithms can be implemented in time $\tilde{O}(\n B|V||E|)$ (the $\tilde{O}$ hides some $\mathrm{polylog}(|V|)$ factors).
-The space required is rather large because we explicitly store the hyperedges.
+Generating the random permutation $\pi$ is a routine matter, we maintain a random permutation of the vertices received so far by inserting each new vertex at a uniformly chosen position in the current permutation; using specialized data structures, the total time (in the RAM model, assuming a vertex description fits into a word) taken for generating $\pi$ is $O(|V|\log|V|)$.
+Overall, the the algorithms can be implemented in time $\tilde{O}(\n |V||E|)$ (the $\tilde{O}$ hides some $\mathrm{polylog}(|V|)$ factors).
+As described, the space required is rather large because we explicitly store the hyperedges.
 Observe, however, that we need store only the hyperedges that are monochromatic after the initial random coloring.
-Thus, the algorithm can be implemented using $\tilde{O}(|V|B + \n B \sqrt{\frac{\n}{\ln \n}})$ bits of space on the average.
+Thus, the algorithm can be implemented using $\tilde{O}(|V| + \n \sqrt{\frac{\n}{\ln \n}})$ bits of space on the average.
 The space and time requirements may then be considered acceptable, but this implementation does not allow us to determine if the coloring produced at the end is valid; moreover, it is not clear how we may reduce the error probability by repetition.
 In the next section, we give an implementation that does not suffer from this deficiency.